dedis/coniks-ref-implementation/README.md

 ```

 ### Disclaimer
 This fork is just a proof-of-concept.
-It will be unmaintained in near
+It might be unmaintained in near
 future.